algosup/2023-2024-project-4-sportshield-team-5/documents/quality-assurance/test-plan.md

 - Conventions related tests, for all documents, files and for the code
 - Code compilation

+The manual tests are:

+- Any test that requires device manipulation
+- Any test that requires measurements using an ammeter or other measuring instrument

 ### 5.2 Testing approach

 For this project we chose to use smoke testing covering every test present in this document: [test cases](./test-cases.md)